-If honey crystallises, it’s easy to put the glass bottle gently into warm water or a very low oven, but I’d never DREAM of heating plastic!!!
-Imagine how much more will leach, and the taste will be plastic too.
+If honey crystallises it’s easy to put the glass bottle gently into warm water or a very low oven but I’d never DREAM of heating plastic!!!
+Imagine how much more will leach and the taste will be plastic too.
 Glass is also less permeable to oxygen and UV light and it insulates better against temperature fluctuations.
-The only really good thing about plastic is that its dirt cheap (and nasty).
+The only really good thing about plastic is that its dirt cheap.
 So my advice is buy a good quality honey in glass only.
-Ever.

-BPA, an estrogenic plastic by-product used in the manufacture of polycarbonate plastics, leaches into the food and liquids from the plastic containers they are in.
-BPA has been identified as an estrogen-mimicking compound since the 1930s, and is known to be especially dangerous for pregnant women, infants, and children.
-In the 1930s BPA was used as an artificial estrogen to fatten poultry and cattle – so do the extrapolation!
+BPA an estrogenic plastic by-product used in the manufacture of polycarbonate plastic leaches into the food and liquids from the plastic containers they are in.
+BPA has been identified as an estrogen-mimicking compound since the 1930s and is known to be especially dangerous for pregnant women, infants, and children.
+In the 1930s BPA was used as an artificial estrogen to fatten poultry and cattle so do the extrapolation!
 In the 1940s BPA was used to harden polycarbonate plastics and make epoxy resin.
 It is now one of the world’s highest production volume chemicals and widely known as being a suspected disruptor of your body’s hormones.

-BPS is showing up in human urine at concentrations similar to those of BPA – you are still being poisoned!
+BPS is showing up in human urine at concentrations similar to those of BPA.
+So you are still being poisoned!
 It is just as toxic as BPA and some research says it’s much more dangerous than BPA.
 Like BPA, BPS has hormone-mimicking properties and less bio-degradable.
-But it gets worse – BPA is not the only culprit; it’s simply the most highly publicized one.
-There’s also bisphenol AB and AF, bisphenol B and BP, bisphenol C, bisphenol E, F, G, M, S, P, PH, TMC, and, yes, there’s even a bisphenol Z. Any one of these can be in your BPA-free honey bottle – so stick to glass.
+But it gets worse – BPA is not the only culprit.
+It’s simply the most highly publicized one.
+There’s also bisphenol AB and AF, bisphenol B and BP, bisphenol C, bisphenol E, F, G, M, S, P, PH, TMC, and, yes, there’s even a bisphenol Z. Any one of these can be in your BPA-free honey bottle so stick to glass.